gustafn/install-ns/README.md

 - Using a specific version of Tcl (`8.6.13`).
 - Including additional NaviServer modules (e.g., `nsdbpg` and `nssmtpd`).

-One can specify every released version of Tcl 8.6.* or 9.* (indicated by the dots) or tags from the Tcl Fossil repository.
-To use the latest version from the Tcl 8.5 branch from Fossil, use `core-8-5-branch` (no dots in the name) for `version_tcl`.
+You can specify any released version of Tcl 8.6.* or 9.* (as denoted by the dots), or use tags names from the Tcl Fossil repository.
+For example, to use the latest version from the Tcl 8.5 branch on Fossil, set `version_tcl` to `core-8-5-branch` (note that this tag does not include dots).

+For the NaviServer components (controlled by `version_ns` and `version_modules`), you can use the value `GIT` to automatically fetch the latest version from GitHub.
+If these variables contain a dot, the installer will use the tarball releases from SourceForge instead.

-If you wish to reuse an existing PostgreSQL database installation, but still building the PostgreSQL module, use:
+To reuse an existing PostgreSQL database installation while still building the PostgreSQL module, run:

 ```bash
 sudo with_postgres=0 bash install-ns.sh
 ```

-If you want to build without PostgresQL support at all, use:
+If you prefer to build NaviServer without PostgreSQL support at all, run:
 ```bash
 sudo with_postgres=0 with_postgres_driver=0 bash install-ns.sh
 ```

 To compile and build NaviServer, append the word `build` at the end of the command: